logo Schiller Tuning

 OBD2 ECU Tuning – What Is an OBD2 Remap?

-OBD ECU tuning has become one of the most popular and accessible methods for remapping modern vehicles.
-Thanks to advances in ECU technology and flashing tools, many cars can now be tuned directly through the OBD (On Board Diagnostics) portwithout removing or opening the ECU and using bench mode.
+OBD ECU tuning has become one of the most important and accessible methods for remapping modern vehicles.
+Thanks to advances in ECU technology and new flashing tools, many cars can now be tuned directly by the OBD 2 (On Board Diagnostics) port without removing or opening the ECU and using bench mode.(some case new ECUs have to read via Boot mode)

 At Schiller Tuning, we prioritize precision.
 While OBD tuning is convenient, its success depends on using professional grade protocols and maintaining strict safety standards during the flashing process.